-To keep yourself and your camp out of reach of wild animals like bears, raccoons, hyenas, and other nuisance wildlife, choose a safe place for setting up your camp to keep wild animals, insects, and snakes away for the whole night.
+To keep yourself and your camp out of reach of wild animals like bears, raccoons, hyenas, and other nuisance wildlife, choose a safe place for setting up your camp to keep wild animals like bears and wolves, insects, and snakes away for the whole night.
 You should know the first basic thing while camping outdoor that which kinds of animals like to make their home at which specific places.

 Snakes are more likely attracted to leaf piles, wooded areas, water bodies, fallen trees, rocky areas, and tall grasses.
 Likewise; woody areas, piles of locks, lumps of trashes, and grassy areas are the most attractive places for insects and mosquitoes in the open outdoors.